RG9n/RG9n.github.io/write-ups/hackpark.md

 After launching dirbuster, I'm seeing hundreds of available directories (200) but only a few interesting ones.

-*/scripts (301) - Not allowed
+* /scripts (301) - Not allowed
-*/search (200) - Allowed, trying XSS on this - no luck.
+* /search (200) - Allowed, trying XSS on this - no luck.
-*/custom (301) - Not allowed
+* /custom (301) - Not allowed
-*/searchhistory (200) - Just takes you to the search page
+* /searchhistory (200) - Just takes you to the search page

 I'm not finding anything on the page for the clowns name.

 The social media links didn't go anywhere so lets try a [reverse image search](https://imgops.com/upload) on the clown's photo.

-Try some of the different sites for the photo with imgops.
+* Try some of the different sites for the photo with imgops.

-You will find the clown's name (if you didn't already know it).
+* You will find the clown's name (if you didn't already know **IT**).

-You could do some EXIF, but I don't want to know where that scary clown is... so I'm going to skip it unless I need it later.
+* Finally, you could do some EXIF.
+However, I don't want to know where that scary clown is... so I'm going to skip it unless I need it later.

-Task 2:  Using Hydra to brute-force a login
+## Task 2:  Using Hydra to brute-force a login

 This task name is kind of a give away, but testing the login form earlier I was going to be trying this anyway since there was no lockout for invalid attempts.

-**1) What request type is the Windows website login form using?
+**1) What request type is the Windows website login form using?**

 Navigate to the login form and inspect the html to find the method, from what I've seen this is usually POST.